tc-imba/carla-installation/docs/windows/dependencies.md

 * [__Make__](http://gnuwin32.sourceforge.net/packages/make.htm) generates the executables.
 It is necessary to use __Make version 3.81__, otherwise the build may fail.
 If you have multiple versions of Make installed, check that you are using version 3.81 in your PATH when building CARLA.
 You can check your default version of Make by running `make --version`.
 * [__7Zip__](https://www.7-zip.org/) is a file compression software.
 This is required for automatic decompression of asset files and prevents errors during build time due to large files being extracted incorrectly or partially.
 * [__Python3 x64__](https://www.python.org/downloads/) is the main scripting language in CARLA.
 Having a x32 version installed may cause conflict, so it is highly advisable to have it uninstalled.
+* [__RenderDoc__](https://renderdoc.org/) is a standalone open-source graphics debugger that you can use to perform single-frame captures and inspect them.

 ### Python Dependencies